avajs/ava/docs/common-pitfalls.md

 test.cb(t => {
   fetch((err, data) => {
     t.is(data, 'bar');
+    t.end();
   });
 });
 ```

+Alternatively, promisify the promise using something like [pify](https://github.com/sindresorhus/pify).

 ---

 Is your problem not listed here?
-Submit a pull request or comment on [this](https://github.com/avajs/ava/issues/404) issue.
+Submit a pull request or comment on [this issue](https://github.com/avajs/ava/issues/404).